25 Things I Quit in Order to Simplify

 10. I Quit Going Out Late at Night

-We do have a game night every week or two that sometimes goes late—maybe until 11.
-But beyond that?
-I’m not trying to stay up until 2 a.m. anymore.
+We do have a game night every week or two that sometimes goes late, maybe until 11.
+But I'm not trying to stay up until 2 a.m. anymore.

 It's that important.

 Simplifying my nights has helped me simplify my days.
-I’ve even started shifting my rhythm so I get more sunshine, which means waking up a little earlier than I used to.
+I've even started adjusting my rhythm so I get more sunshine, which means waking up a little earlier than I used to.

 11. I Quit Waking Up to an Alarm

-This one might not apply to everyone, but if you work from home, have a flexible schedule, or run your own business—it’s worth considering.
+This one might not apply to everyone, but it's especially relevant if you work from home, have a flexible schedule, or run your own business.

-And I don’t schedule morning appointments if I can help it.
-I know myself.
-I know my body.
-And I respect what makes my days go more smoothly—which is not packing my mornings full of tasks and expectations.
+I respect what makes my days go more smoothly, which means not packing my mornings full of tasks and expectations.

 12. I Quit Paying Bills Manually